Ising model and s-embeddings of planar graphs

 \begin{theorem} Let s-embeddings~$\cS^\delta$, $\delta\to 0$, satisfy the assumptions \Unif\ and \Qflat.
 Assume that discrete domains~$(\Od;a^\delta,b^\delta)$ drawn on~$\cS^\delta$ converge to a bounded simply connected domain~$(\Omega;a,b)$ in the Carath\'eodory sense (e.g., see~\cite[Section~3.2]{ChSmi1} for the definition).
 Then, for each compact subset~$K$ of $\Omega$, the following uniform convergence holds as~$\delta\to 0$:

 where~$\Phi:\Omega\to\R\times(0,1)$ is a conformal mapping that sends~$a,b$ to~$\pm\infty$. \end{theorem}

 To prove Theorem~\ref{thm:FK-conv} we use a strategy that substantially differs from the one used in~\cite{Smi-I,ChSmi2}.
-The reason is that both these papers heavily rely upon a very peculiar comparison of the discrete primitives of functions~$F^\delta$ with sub- and super-harmonic functions on~$G^\bullet$ and~$G^\circ$.
+The reason is that both these papers heavily rely upon a very peculiar comparison of the {functions~$H^\delta:=\int \Im[(F^\delta(z)^2)]dz$ constructed out of s-holomorphic observables $F^\delta$} with sub- and super-harmonic functions on~$G^\bullet$ and~$G^\circ$.
 Though this \emph{s-positivity} property has an analogue in the setup of s-embeddings (see Corollary~\ref{cor:s-positivity}), the link with harmonic functions is missing, which forces us to develop a totally different approach.
-It is worth noting that this new strategy of the proof also provides a quantitative estimate (of the form~$O(\delta^\alpha)$, $\alpha>0$) on the speed of convergence.